Overview of SSL/TLS Termination

-Vantage supports multiple architectures for terminating SSL traffic.
-For client to Vantage SSL, the configuration will be done in the virtual service page.
-For Vantage to server SSL encryption, the configuration is performed by editing the pool.
-For either, a virtual service or pool must be configured with an SSL Profile and an SSL Certificate, described below.
+Avi Vantage supports multiple architectures for terminating SSL traffic.
+For client-to-Avi-Vantage SSL, the configuration is done on the virtual service page.
+For Avi-Vantage-to-server SSL encryption, the configuration is performed by editing the pool.
+For either, a virtual service or pool must be configured with an SSL profile and an SSL certificate, described below.

 The profile contains the settings for the SSL-terminated connections.
 This includes the list of supported ciphers and their priority, the supported versions of SSL/TLS, and a few other options.

 An SSL certificate is presented to a client to authenticate the application.
 A virtual service may be configured with two certificates at the same time, one each of RSA and elliptic curve cryptography (ECC).
 A certificate may also be used for authenticating Avi Vantage to back-end servers.

 - SSL Certificates

 - Physical Security for SSL Certificates